 After graduating from Kutztown University with a degree in Business Administration and Finance, Craddolph found himself working as a broker on Wall Street rather than a film producer in Hollywood.
 However, upon returning to Kutztown to pursue his Master’s Degree, he was encouraged to consider the Electronic Media program.
 Curious and excited, he took up the challenge.

-Michael has won three Perri Awards, The Annecy Film Festival, The Telly Awards and the Slamdance Film Festival for the best original musical soundtrack in 2005 for his musical, Twin Treasures.
-He is a member of the Writers Guild of America, East (WGAE), and the Society of Composers and Lyricists.
-Michael also holds 198 musical U.S. copyrights.
+Michael has won three Perri Awards, The Annecy Film Festival, The Telly Awards, and the Slamdance Film Festival for the best original musical soundtrack in 2005 for his musical “Twin Treasures.”
+He is a member of the Writers Guild of America, East, and the Society of composers and lyricist.
+Michael also has 198 musical U.S. copyrights.

 Born and raised in Pennsylvania, Damon is currently the Senior Web Developer at Neo-Pangea, a Reading-based company specializing in design and production.
-During his occupancy at Neo-Pangea, Damon has worked on a number of successful and award winning digital promotions for several Fortune 100 brands across the globe, such as the National Geographic Channel, IKEA, Comcast, and Wal-Mart.
+During his occupancy at Neo-Pangea, Damon has worked on a number of successful and award-winning digital promotions for several Fortune 100 brands across the globe, such as the National Geographic Channel, IKEA, Comcast, and Wal-Mart.

 Having been involved with Haydenfilms since early 2004, Damon brings to the table a wealth of knowledge and passion for projects underwritten by Haydenfilms, as well as providing creative direction for technologies and social growth.

 Mark Glackin graduated from Kutztown University with a Bachelor’s degree in Art Education.
-A local resident from Gilbertsville, Pennsylvania, Mark has always shown passion for the arts.
+A local resident from Gilbertsville, Pennsylvania, Mark has always shown a passion for the arts.
 In addition to being an avid toy collector and oil painter, Mark is also a sports enthusiast, involving himself in the track and field athletics at Kutztown University.
-Mark has been actively involved with Haydenfilms Institute since September, 2010, and was instrumental throughout the planning process of the Institute’s red carpet “Keys to Success” fundraiser gala.
+Mark has been actively involved with Haydenfilms Institute since September 2010 and was instrumental throughout the planning process of the Institute’s red carpet “Keys to Success” fundraiser gala.